openservicemesh/osm/Interfaces.md

 }
 ```

-### Service Interface
+### ServiceProvider Interface
-To leverage Go's type system we already defined `ServiceName` string.
+Leveraging Go's type system we define `ServiceName` string, which allows us to refer to an SMI
-On the other hand various components of SMC may require more sophisticated tools, than just an SMI declared service.
+declared service by name.
+Some components of the Service Mesh Controller may however require more
-For example the Azure provider would need a way to translate between a service name (example: `webservice`) and the URI
+sophisticated structs than just a string service name.
+The Azure endpoints provider, for example,
-of an Azure virtual machine hosting an instance of the service
+would need a way to translate between a service name (`webservice`) and the URI of an [Azure VM](https://azure.microsoft.com/en-us/services/virtual-machines/)
-(example: `/resource/subscriptions/e3f0/resourceGroups/mesh-rg/providers/Microsoft.Compute/virtualMachineScaleSets/baz`).
+hosting an instance of the service (`/resource/subscriptions/e3f0/resourceGroups/mesh-rg/providers/Microsoft.Compute/virtualMachineScaleSets/baz`).
 For this reason we propose the following ServiceProvider interface:

 ```go